HuffordLab/HuffordLab.github.io/camp.md

   ## <span style="color:white">C.A.M.P.</span>
 ---

-C.A.M.P. is a journal club during which we end our week with some libations and erudite discussion.
-Each Friday, the Hufford Lab and “camp”adres convene at <a href="https://www.facebook.com/Stomping-Grounds-107335579324901/">Stomping Grounds</a> @ 4:00pm for discussion of journal articles that attract our fancy.
+C.A.M.P. is a journal club where we end our week with some libations and erudite discussion.
+Each Friday, the Hufford Lab and “camp”adres convene at <a href="https://www.facebook.com/Stomping-Grounds-107335579324901/">Stomping Grounds</a> @ 4:00pm for discussion of articles that attract our fancy.
 No tents or flashlights required.

 Papers by date they are discussed: